act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 #### Passed example 3

-Heading marked up with h-element with an image that describes the topic or purpose of the following section of content.
+Heading marked up with `h` element with an image that describes the topic or purpose of the following section of content.

 ```html
 <h1 class="target"><img scr="../test-assets/opening_hours_icon.png" alt="Opening hours"></img></h1>